The Recovery Plan's history

 - the wider Christchurch community, who provided more than 100,000 ideas in the ‘Share an Idea’ campaign.

 The first draft document was released in August 2011.
 Nearly 3000 people then made comments during the ‘Tell Us What You Think’ process.

 The revised ‘draft Central City Plan’ was presented to the Minister in December 2011.
 The public were invited to make written comments to the Minister by 3 February 2012.

 On receiving the comments, the Minister asked CERA to work on the document further.
 The Christchurch Central Development Unit was established within CERA to provide clearer leadership for the central city rebuild.
 Its first task was to prepare a final draft Christchurch Central Recovery Plan, including a blueprint plan.

 A professional group worked with CCDU to produce the Blueprint in 100 days.
 Key goals for the Blueprint were to:

 - identify anchor projects based on those in the Christchurch City Council's draft

-- provide black plan guidelines for areas surround anchor projects including precincts
+- provide guidelines for areas surrounding anchor projects including precincts.

 The Blueprint Report was provided to the Director of CCDU and material from it, including the Blueprint Plan, were incorporated into the revised Recovery Plan.